Philipp238/parfam/README.md

 ````
 y_pred = parfam.predict(x).
 ````
-A more thourough introduction with some examples is shown in `example.ipynb`
+A more thorough introduction with some examples is shown in `example.ipynb`

 ## Structure